MtFBella109/create-webapp/README.md

 # create-webapp

+# The Project is no longer in development, maybe I will continue on this Project one day, bit I don't think so

 ## State of create-webapp
 Right now it's considered as a Alpha, I rewrote the complete Code in a other Programming Language,  one Feature is only left to re-implement.